 Fluoride Treatment Using Advanced Chemical Precipitation and Filtration

-Saltworks developed a cost optimized solution for fluoride removal using advance chemical precipitation BrineRefine and ceramic ultrafiltration XtremeUF.
-An example process flow diagram is presented in Figure 1.
+Saltworks developed a cost optimized solution for fluoride removal using advanced chemical precipitation BrineRefine and ceramic ultrafiltration XtremeUF.
+An example process flow diagram is presented in the figure below.
 The combination of BrineRefine and XtremeUF in calcium fluoride precipitation and coagulation eliminates the need for large clarification/sedimentation tanks and multimedia filtration and/or cartridge filtration, reducing footprint, maintenance and operating costs.